schucda/Learning_Leadership/SRE_Acumen.md

     * Definition of the SLO
     * What to measure and how
     * How to calculate SLOs from the data we measure *Maintenace for Evernote is considered downtime*
+  * SLOs are used to focus what work needs to be done.
+Can we do new stuff or do we need to focus on improvements, bug-fix and other technical debt. **Guiding principle - "Perfect is the enemy of good"**
+  * SLOs won't cover everything, so they won't be perfect.
+  * Don't change SLOs too frequently.
+You dont want them to go stale, but you cant constantly change.
+Evernote uses a 6-month time period to review and adjust SLOs.
+  * **With GCP, the SLOs are shared and the customer helps Google understand where to focus to acheive the customers reliability needs**
+  * **Just cause a cloud provider offers a 99.95% reliability and their measures across 100's of thousands of servers is green that doesnt mean our SLO is good.
+Customers have a much smaller footprint and a regional impact that might not hurt the cloud SLO could hurt the customer SLO.
+By sharing this, the provider can then report out specifics about your environment SLO.

+* **Home Depot SLO Story**
+ *